 The notion of racial identity is one that is constantly questioned and apprehended by artists, as they seek to depict a history of divisions in order to make it theirs, especially in the United States, where women artists use their art to raise awareness and denounce the oppression of non-white people.
 The sculptor Augusta Savage paved the way in the early 20th century by becoming the first African-American to question racial prejudice in the art world after having been excluded from a study programme in France because of her skin colour.
 The racism endured day after day, with more or less intensity depending on the context and period, became a subject frequently addressed by 20th-century artists, using a variety of mediums.
 It became a central element in the works of many artists such as Ellen Gallagher, who challenged racial archetypes with her piece Pomp-Bang (2003), which juxtaposed “pictures drawn from magazine advertisements for skin-lightening creams and hair relaxing products”.
 Kara Walker creates vast murals depicting silhouettes that describe the everyday lives of an exploited, enslaved black population and of a hypersexualised black woman in Slavery!
 Slavery!
 Presenting a GRAND and LIFELIKE Panoramic Journey into Picturesque Southern Slavery or “Life at ‘Ol’ Virginny’s Hole” (sketches from Plantation Life) (2008).
-Some African-American women artists distance themselves from any forms of taboo and backbiting, instead using their art to express and question their identity and history.
+Some African-American or native Americans women artists distance themselves from any forms of taboo and backbiting, instead using their art to express and question their identity and history.